vroddon/cop/README.md

 # cop

-This is the Complaint Ontology Pattern
+This is the Complaint Ontology Pattern.

+# more information to come here